When looking at educational settings for your child, it is important to know what options are available so that you can make the right decision.

 - Does the school have the resources to support your child (including staff/equipment/interventions/diet)?

 - Will your child have a peer group they can learn from and socialise with?

 - Is it easy to travel to?

 You can also check to see if the school has Autism Accreditation.
 This is a quality assurance programme that shows the school has a good understanding of autism.
 Not all schools have signed up to this, so if a school does not have the accreditation, it doesn’t necessarily mean they cannot meet your child’s needs.

-When considering specialist settings, keep in mind the same questions as above.
-You may also wish to consider the following:
+When thinking about specialist settings, keep in mind the same questions as above.
+You may also wish to consider: